maxiyyt/-/README.md

-# 1. Open this file
+# 1. Open this file ----) Its been done With Linux